-Context: Because of interests in taking a class, I took 6 courses as opposed to the 4 requirement in my final semester of graduate school.
-2 of them were PhD level and I was involved in research outside of classes.
-While it was strenuous and quite a challenge to pull it off, I was able to survive through stress and ace those courses.
-This post is to detail my learnings as even though I don’t intend to repeat the difficult process, the findings could be useful to others.
+Context: out of interest in taking a course by Professor Frank Dellaert while doing research with him, I took 6 courses as opposed to the 4 requirement in my final semester of grad school.
+3 of them were PhD-level and I was heavily involved in robotics and deep learning in and out of class.
+While it was strenuous and quite a challenge to pull it off, I was able to survive overwhelming stress and ace all courses.
+This post details my learnings as, even though I don’t intend to repeat some of the unhealthy processes, the findings could be useful to others.

 Be accountable and deliver early.

 Plan ahead and keep others updated of your status in case of any unexpected delays, so you don’t appear unreliable and unprepared last minute.
 This can come surprisingly handy if you need to reschedule or postpone things due to say, an unmanageable Schedule.
 Basically to “stay on top of things”, and you’ll get a lot of freedom to move things around without hurting your credibility in return.
 First impression can really matter, especially since you want to save time from amending broken relationships once you start to cultivate many connections in your career.

 It may be tempting to start the less-demanding tasks to trick yourself into thinking you’re productive, but this is dangerous because trivial tasks can drain your energy and derail you from accomplishing greater goals in the long run.
 Think of it as an opportunity cost – except the effort required for hard vs. easy things is extremely disproportional – some hurdles are only meant to be conquered when you’re in your best state, and you want to know your bottom line before investing your effort, which helps to relieve a lot of stress anyways.